lanmuniao/cyber-security/README.md

 </picture>

 The antivirus apps marked a few files that is PUP or backdoor, which are the same.
 Um, after I delete the file, the program can not run. ***I delete those antivirus and execute it again, it allow to run.
 Maybe one of them kill the process and had not notice me.*** Additional, 360 disable execution all the program in usb, it is the function I had not seen in other antivirus, also, don't grab an unknow usb on street and insert to the pc.(not the promotion to 360, only describe the advantage, and I want to say, 360 tried to install more app without you known it, more like a trojan than a trojan)
 To the using, choose one of the antivirus you trust, the more does not mean better.
 (They fights in your pc)

 For security, antivirus can act as the guard and the asistant, use for easy manage with the suspecious or malicious file.
 However, we can not 100% trust or rely it, it may not detect the new malware, new technologies, new vulnerability.
+Also, there are a few anti-virus apps are not sensitive enough, like edit the firewall, make the C2(same network, can be the same reason that did not alert the user), give me the feel like the attacker can do a lots of things.
+Additionally, this is not the judgement of they are useless, they help users if they don't know how to read domain, analyst files and track the process.

 # **SIEM**
 Here I use the elastic as the example, the reason is I like the visualization process tree in it.(I am using the windows, linux and mac have to use other way)